Supremacy Clause Challenge to Renewable Energy Contracts

 Allco Finance v.
 Klee (filed March 2016)

-Recent Developments: Allco filed its complaint in March 2016.
-The court dismissed the complaint in August 2016.
-An appeal is currently before the Second Circuit.
+Recent Developments: The district court dismissed the complaint in August 2016.
+The Second Circuit affirmed in June 2017.

 Allco’s Initial Brief (Sep.
 28, 2016)